shaksham08/ReactZeroToMastery/README.md

 You can, however, create more top-level directories.<br>
 They will not be included in the production build so you can use them for things like documentation.

+## Components

+Components are just combination of CSS , HTML and JS.

+- Reusability
+- Seperation of concern

+Split bug chunks into smaller ones

+React uses declarative approach

+- we need not to tell react to create a element and add somewhere.
+- This is done by react we do not add dom instructions we just give idea where and when to use which component.

+index.js is the file which runs first.

 ## React Class